rancher/rancher-docs/docs/how-to-guides/new-user-guides/helm-charts-in-rancher/helm-charts-in-rancher.md

 1. Click on your user avatar in the upper right corner.
 1. Click **Preferences**.
 1. Under **Helm Charts**, select **Include Prerelease Versions**.

+### Catalogs, Apps, and the Rancher UI

+In [Rancher v2.4 and earlier](../../../../versioned_docs/version-2.0-2.4/how-to-guides/new-user-guides/helm-charts-in-rancher/helm-charts-in-rancher.md), repositories of ready-to-deploy applications were called "catalogs".
+These repositories were managed through the **Catalogs** section of the UI.

+Rancher v2.5 replaced the former catalog system with a new **Apps & Marketplace** feature.

+Since Rancher v2.6.5, the **Apps & Marketplace** feature is named **Apps** in the UI.

 ### Charts